-The Education Commission (1964-66), the National Policy on Education (1986) and the Ramamurthy Commission Report (1990),National Curriculum Framework(2000)and National Curriculum framework(2005) and recommended that imparting of value education should be an integral part of the entire educational process Value education means inculcating in the children a sense of humanism, a deep concern for the well- being of others and the nation.
+The Education Commission (1964-66), the National Policy on Education (1986) and the Ramamurthy Commission Report (1990), National Curriculum Framework(2000) and National Curriculum framework(2005) and recommended that imparting of value education should be an integral part of the entire educational process

+Value education means inculcating in the children a sense of humanism, a deep concern for the well- being of others and the nation.
 Value education is wider, practicable and adoptable than religious education or moral education as no specific faith or religion is reflected through ethical, moral, social, cultural or spiritual values (Venkataiah and Sandhya, 2002)

-In schools the value education can be given to students while integrated with all the subjects directly and indirectly through the activities like morning assembly, playground, field trips and various other school events like annual day, sports day and cultural programmes.
+In schools the value education can be given to students while integrated with all the subjects directly and indirectly through the activities like morning assembly, playground, field trips and various other school events like annual day, sports day and cultural programs.
+Rajput (2002) stated that the value education needs to be integrated to all activities of the school, classroom teaching, games, cultural activities, welfare services, help to needy students, remediation and nurturing of talent etc.

 Value education has the capacity to transform a diseased mind into a very young, fresh, innocent, healthy, natural and attentive mind.
 The transformed mind is capable of higher sensitivity and a heightened level of perception.
-This leads to fulfillment of the evolutionary role in man and in life.(Venkataiyah,2002)
+This leads to fulfillment of the evolutionary role in man and in life.
+(Venkataiyah, 2002)

-5.5.1 Need and Importance of Value Education in Schools
+1.4.4.
+Need and Importance of Value Education in Schools

-The National Policy of Education,(1986) speaks of the need for value education and has stated that there is a growing concern over the erosion of essential values and on increasing cynicism in society has brought to focus the need for readjustments in the curriculum in order to make education a forceful tool for the cultivation of social and moral values.
+The National Policy of Education, (1986) speaks of the need for value education and has stated that there is a growing concern over the erosion of essential values and on increasing cynicism in society has brought to focus the need for readjustments in the curriculum in order to make education a forceful tool for the cultivation of social and moral values.